Psalms 2 & 45; Isaiah 9:2-7, 11:1-10; John 1:1-18

 Coming down a little from these kingly descriptions are Isaiah’s passages which speak of our Lord’s righteousness.
 Isaiah 11 describes how the spirit (which we here understand as the Holy Spirit, John 3:34) equips him with wisdom and understanding, counsel and strength, knowledge and delight in the fear of the Lord.
 He is one who shall deliver the oppressed and strike the oppressor.
 Isaiah 9 adds to these virtues the following names: Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Well of course!
 If he is to reign, which these passages from Isaiah and the psalms make clear, he must have the qualities that he may reign in righteousness and peace, first over our hearts presently, and then in his visible kingdom to come.
 And as a result of his first coming, those “who walked in darkness have seen a great light,” and the Church of Jesus Christ has been filled with fruit (Matthew 4:16).
 We still await the wonderful kingdom described in Isaiah 11, but the believer knows it must be true.

 Finally (this devotion is running long), we have the most majestic passage in all of Scripture, filled with the most wonder and awe: John 1:1-18.
-The narrative passages we read (“narrative” is the fancy word scholars give to those passages which tell a story; it makes them feel smart) speak of our Lord’s birth; that is, they tell the story, how it happened and what happened.
+The narrative passages we read in Matthew and Luke (“narrative” is the fancy word scholars give to those passages which tell a story; it makes them feel smart) speak of our Lord’s birth; that is, they tell the story, how it happened and what happened.
 John 1 goes beyond, or better yet before, those stories to the beginning.
 And by the word, “beginning,” John does not mean, in the beginning when God created the heavens and the earth.
 No. John goes even before then.
 John means from the beginning that never had a beginning, for there never was a time when God was not.
 Sound confusing?
 That’s because human language breaks down here.
 John is talking about what we might call, “eternity ago.”
 We understand the words and even the concept, but we really can’t picture it.

 But I digress.
-Let us move from philosophical inquiry to our Lord as that is whom the passage is speaking of.
+Let us move from philosophical inquiry to our Lord, as that is whom the passage is speaking of.
 The passage calls him, “the Word.”
 The English translation is precisely as the Greek has it: “In the beginning was the Word, and the Word was with God, and the Word was God.”
 No plainer statement could be made about both the divinity of the Word (“the Word was God”), and its distinction from God (“the Word was with God”).
 So we have someone or thing that was both God and with God “in the beginning.”
 Well who was that?
 John 1:14 answers that question in a resounding way: “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.”
 It was this Word, this Son, this One who became flesh, through whom the world was made, but whom the world did not know, who came to his own people, but whom his people did not receive.
 But to those who did receive him, he gave the right to be called “children of God.”
 That was his mission: to seek and to save the lost, that those who might believe on him would be born again from above, not of the flesh or will of man, but of the will of God.
-I said it once before, but I’ll say it again, and it comes from the ancient Church (St. Ambrose taught it to us): The Son of God became a son of man, that sons of men might become sons of God (and yes, we mean daughters, too).
+I said it once before, but I’ll say it again, and it comes from the ancient Church (St. Athanasius taught it to us): The Son of God became a son of man, that sons of men might become sons of God (and yes, we mean daughters, too).

 So here we have a mighty King, a righteous Judge and Teacher, and the Word made flesh who gave himself for us; in other words, Prophet, Priest, and King.
 So much mystery wrapped in one tiny baby.
 Time for worship.